 Day Program Schedule

 With the exception of Sunday (check-in), campers should be dropped off at the Baseline Tennis Center by 8:40am each morning.
 It is ok for campers to be dropped off before 8:40am, but no supervision can be guaranteed before then.
 Camp concludes each day at 5:00pm.
-Campers should be picked up in front of the Baseline Tennis Center (on 4th St.) and will be supervised at that location until 5:10pm.
+Campers should be picked up behind Baseline Tennis Center (on 5th St.) and will be supervised at that location until 5:10pm.

-Campers reside on campus in the dorms (name TBD) on campus.
+2018: Campers reside on campus in the Territorial dorms on campus.
 Camp dorms, dining halls and courts are all walking distance from each other.
 A beautiful campus, Minnesota boasts superb dorms with air-conditioning.
-Singles and triples may be available upon request, but cannot be guaranteed.
+Dorms are two per room, no triples avaliable this year.

 Evening activities may include movie night, capture the flag, bowling, and a scavenger hunt.

 Weekend Stayovers are not available at this location